Offering Autonomy, Flexibility and Support

 Can I retain my current caseload if I am transferring from an agency or school clinic?
 Your current clients can join you at Grateful Heart after you leave your current placement site.
 In addition to providing continuity of care for your clients, this will allow you to begin Grateful Heart with an established caseload.
 It will also provide you with opportunities for longer term client retention: a benefit for both you and your clients.

 How is your internship structured financially?
 Our internship is structured to provide you with the maximum opportunity for earning.
-We collect a monthly fee from each intern to cover our costs, but operate on as lean a budget as possible, so as much of what you collect in client fees can be disbursed to you as income once you become an employee.
+We collect a monthly fee from each Associate to cover our costs, but operate on as lean a budget as possible, so as much of what you collect in client fees can be disbursed to you as income once you become an employee.

 Where is the internship located?
 We are not a single brick and mortar agency.
-Our interns practice throughout the Bay Area in more than 40 private satellite offices, primarily in San Francisco, the East Bay and Contra Costa County.
-As an intern, we will lease an office on your behalf.
+Our Associates practice throughout the Bay Area in more than 40 private satellite offices, primarily in San Francisco, the East Bay and Contra Costa County.
+As an Associate, we will lease an office on your behalf.
 Each new cohort meets for the first four months in Alameda, Berkeley or San Francisco for our introductory group supervision and then one Sunday a month in Berkeley for our monthly clinical workshops and trainings.
 Most other internship related activities take place in Berkeley.

 Can I earn more as my practice grows?
 Most internships allow you to accrue hours towards licensure.
 Some internships also allow you to earn an income during the accrual process.
 The potential for earning varies widely from internship to internship, ranging from small stipends to hourly wages for interns who are retained as employees.
 Grateful Heart is designed to offer you much more than the compulsory minimum wage required by law.
 Once you qualify to become an employee, your income will increase in proportion to your practice.
 The more you generate in client fees, the more you can earn.